 - Type out and print a favorite quote or saying.

 When searching for frames, I always like very large versions that also have a large mat to create some white space.
 The effect is more “art gallery” than “random frames hung on a wall”.
+Be sure to check out the end of this post for great gallery wall frame ideas.
 The exact frames I used are sold out, but these frames are nearly identical in the gray wash finish and I’ve used them in other areas in our home.
-These frames are also a nice affordable option.
+These frames are also a nice affordable option that look very similar!

 Any other ways you love to create affordable art for your home?
 I hope you enjoyed this simple update and ideas for affordable artwork!